 The Township is located in Lekwungen-speaking territory.
-The name is derived from a local First Nations expression "Es-whoy-malth," which means the place of gradually shoaling water.
+The name is derived from "Es-whoy-malth," which means the place of gradually shoaling water.

-The municipality was incorporated in 1912 and comprises approximately 1,006 hectacres (2,485 acres) of land and water.
+The municipality comprises approximately 1,006 hectacres (2,485 acres) of land and water.
 Water figures prominently in Esquimalt’s history, location and residents’ lifestyles.
 Esquimalt’s attractions include the West Bay walkway, a boardwalk between Esquimalt and Victoria, modern recreational facilities, the Gorge Vale 18-hole golf course, a thriving arts community and local events.